v1996-96/AuthPHP/README.md

 ### Usage
 ##### Setup
 Firstly, you need to download plugin.
 Source files are based in Auth_v2 folder.
-So you should copy this folder into your project and place these lines into youк code:
+So you should copy this folder into your project and place these lines into your code:
 ```php
 // Define relative path to plugin
 // It is temporary